redtexts/texts/bordiga_icp_1950_dialouge_with_stalin.md

 "certain laws" are common to all epochs and thus also assert themselves in socialism, which allegedly has an own "political economy".
-Stalin ridicules Yaroshenko and Bukharin, that said, that political economy is succeeded by a "technique of social organsiation" \[Stalin, p.65\].
+Stalin ridicules Yaroshenko and Bukharin, that said, that political economy is succeeded by a "technique of social organisation" \[Stalin, p.65\].
 Harshly he replies to that, that this new discipline, which pseudo-Marxist and trembling before the Tsarist police economists[^18] would have attended to, is in reality an "economic policy" -- and as